-Just a quick note before we start - the admission for the program is now closed.
-So, if you find this profession interesting for you, register here to receive an update as soon as we open the next Upskill Product Management admission.
+Just a quick note before we start - the admission for the program is now opened.
+So, if you find this profession interesting for you, apply by August 8.

 Search Google for a definition of a Product Manager.
 Here is what will happen.
 The search engine will return over half a million pages.
 Some of the leading results are people asking What exactly do a PMs do?